OWASP/www-project-security-bridge/index.md

 tags: resilience, mental health,
 level: 2
 type: documentation
-pitch: Security Bridge is aiming to talk and learn about our daily challenges we are facing that are non-technical.
+pitch: Security Bridge is aiming to build bridges in our community to not only talk and learn about application security but also the daily challenges we are facing that are non-technical.

 ---

 <br>

-## Security Bridge

-### Purpose of Security Bridge:
+## Purpose of Security Bridge:

 "Security Bridge" is aiming to build bridges in our community to not only talk and learn about application security but also the daily challenges we are facing that are non-technical.